danielstieber/SubscribeToMailchimp/README.md

 ## How To Install
 1. Download the [zip file](https://github.com/danielstieber/SubscribeToMailchimp/archive/master.zip) at Github or clone directly the repo into your `site/modules`
-2. If you dowloaded the `zip file`, extract it in your `sites/modules` directory.
+2. If you downloaded the `zip file`, extract it in your `sites/modules` directory.
 3. You might have to change the folders name to 'SubscribeToMailchimp'.
 4. Goto the modules admin page, click on refresh and install it.